 From 1 July 2012 the Borough Council was required by the Localism Act 2011 to have in place "Arrangements" for dealing with allegations that councillors and co-opted members had failed to comply with the Code of Conduct and also to investigate and determine those allegations.
 All complaints must be made in writing.

-Please ensure that you read the Borough Council's Standards complaints assessment criteria which is contained within the "Arrangements" document shown under "Downloads" to the right of this page, which will be used by the Monitoring Officer to determine whether a complaint may be investigated or referred to the Council's Governance Committee.
+Please ensure that you read the Borough Council's Standards complaints assessment criteria which is contained within the "Arrangements" document shown under "Related Documents" at the bottom of this page, which will be used by the Monitoring Officer to determine whether a complaint may be investigated or referred to the Council's Governance Committee.

 The Borough Council's Arrangements cover Colchester Borough Council councillors and Parish, Town and Community councillors and co-opted members of the 29 Parish, Town and Community Council's situated with the Borough of Colchester.

 If you wish to submit a complaint about the conduct of a Colchester Borough Council Councillor or a Parish , Town or Community Councillor situated within the Borough of Colchester, please submit your complaint on the Complaint about a Councillor form which is shown in pdf and word format below and send it to the address shown below.

 Please note that the Council's Arrangements can only deal with complaints about the alleged behaviour and conduct of councillors and co-opted members .
 It will not deal with complaints about any of the Borough Council's departments or council policy.
 It will also not deal with any complaints about a Parish or Town Clerk or other matters not covered by the Member's Code of Conduct.

 If you are unsure about any aspect of the process, please contact the Monitoring Officer before submitting any complaint(s).

 Address for submission of a written complaint:

 The Monitoring OfficerColchester Borough CouncilRowan House, 33 Sheepen RoadColchester CO3 3WG